SEO Industry’s Insane Growth and Why It’s Only the Beginning

 Smart assistants on our smartphones and such devices now allow us to use speech to instruct our device to perform commands.
-Google’s search app in all of its current versions in Android devices already runs voice search.
+Google’s search app for all current Android devices already provides voice search functionality.

 If you look at the image above, you’ll see incredible data about the search industry that shows top ranking results on Google SERPs get the most advantage and traffic.

-Combine this data with conversational search and you realize how important SEO is going to be for the future.
+Combine this data with conversational search, and you’ll see how important SEO is going to be for the future.

 SEO is Here to Stay

 SEO isn’t dead like people keep asking.
 It’s alive and kicking, and it will continue to grow because of one simple reason: Users will continue to search the web, regardless of the medium they’re using to connect with the Internet.

 SEO is simply a collection of techniques used by marketers to improve their visibility in search engines, and, as long as people are searching for things, marketers will continue to use SEO.

 Let’s take a look at some of the reasons SEO might continue to grow indefinitely:

 It’s likely that the number of searches per user will grow well into the future.
 Older generations, averse to technology, will make way for younger generations, who rely on technology for everything.

 Plus, technologies will become faster and more convenient, enabling even more search traffic for each user in circulation.